MaeveMonster/PalindromicSummation/README.md

 This was my summer project in 2015.
 It is a Java console application that requests a number, x, from the user and then displays the first x numbers that are palindromic in both base 10 and binary.
-Thes it displays the sum of the previously displayed numbers.
+Then it displays the sum of the previously displayed numbers.